-The following information in this section is summarized or extracted from the Berta Technical Report, which was prepared by Sergio Alvarado of Process and Pipeline Projects S.A. in accordance with the requirements of National Instrument 43-101.
+The following information in this section is summarized or extracted from the Berta Technical Report, which was prepared by Sergio Alvarado in accordance with the requirements of National Instrument 43-101.
 Portions of the following information are based on assumptions, qualifications and procedures which are set out only in the full Berta Technical Report, which is incorporated by reference into this AIF.
 For a complete description of the assumptions, qualifications and procedures associated with the following information, reference should be made to the full text of the Berta Technical Report which is available for review on the SEDAR website at www.sedar.com.